 Provide Natural Food Sources

 A hummingbird’s diet is made up of a variety of food sources.
 Nectar-producing flowers are a rich and popular option and colorful blooms will attract many birds.
-Other hummingbird food sources include tree sap, fruit juices, pollen and insects, including spiders.
+Other hummingbird foods include tree sap, fruit juices, pollen, and insects, including spiders.
 Avoid spraying pesticides or insecticides that would remove these natural food sources, and plan a hummingbird garden with the top nectar blooms to attract hungry hummers.
-The more varied your hummingbird food sources, the more birds... you attract and the healthier they will be.
+The more varied your hummingbird food sources, the more birds you... attract and the healthier they will be.

 02 of 08